10kh-at-rb/poodr/README.md

 This a repo to collect the notes and code from reading Practice Object-Oriented Design in Ruby by Sandi Metz.

-## Why POODR?
+## What's all this about?
-I'm reading POODR because I want to be a better software engineer.
-I've watched several of Sandi Metz's talks from various Ruby conferences and she presents principles and techniques to help engineers write software that is designed to be easy to maintain and easy to change.
+I'm reading [Pratical Object-Oriented Design in Ruby by Sandi Metz](http://www.poodr.com/)(POODR) because I want to be a better software engineer.
+I've watched several of Metz's talks from various Ruby conferences and she presents principles and techniques to help engineers write software that is designed to be easy to maintain and easy to change.
 These are the goals behind Object-Oriented Design(OOD).

-This is a series of posts that goes through chapters 2 through 9 of POODR trying to explain the principles learned through the refactoring a two player snake game I wrote in JavaScript.
+This is a series of posts that goes through chapters 2 through 9 of POODR trying to explain the principles learned through the refactoring of a two player snake game I wrote in JavaScript.
 [Play the game here](http://emmanuelgenard.com/two_snake/) and [check out the repo](https://github.com/edgenard/two_snake).
 I'm also keeping notes on each chapter [here](https://github.com/edgenard/poodr/tree/master/notes) these mostly to make sure I actually understand what I read.

-I don't think it should matter I'm refactoring a JavaScript code because these principles of Object-Oriented Design should apply to any language where Object-Oriented Programming is possible.
+I don't think it should matter I'm refactoring JavaScript code because these principles of Object-Oriented Design should apply to any language where Object-Oriented Programming is possible.
 I'm  aiming to do three things:

 * Apply each chapter's principle to all three classes in the game, `Snake`, `Board` and `Snake-View`.
-*  Go through one chapter a week, including all the refactoring and the post talking about it.(Ambitious)
+*  Go through one chapter a week, including all the refactoring and the posts explaining the process.(Ambitious)
 * Add new features.
 (Super Ambitious)

-## How to Design a Class with a Single Responsibility
+## How to Design a Class with a Single Responsibility: Snake-Class

-We are going to refactor an already built snake game.
-Seeing if we can improve the organization of the code to make it easy to change.
+This is the first in a series of post based on [POODR](http://www.poodr.com/) where I try to apply the principles and techniques to refactoring [a two player snake game I wrote](https://github.com/edgenard/two_snake).

-The game is broke up into three classes, Snake, Board, Snake-View.
-The game works fine now but I want to add some new features and I would like to make it easy to change.
+_I know JavaScript doesn't have classes and what we are using is a constructor function that is just like any other function.
+I'm going to call it a class, because that's how I'm thinking about it._

 Lets look at the snake class and what it does